FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_3_Channel_Based_Streams.md

 does not correctly match the speaker arrangement model or there is a mistake in your routing somewhere, then the spatial sound image will be compromised.

-!> Each output channel must be routed to the correct speaker
+!> Each output channel must be routed to the correct speaker.

 The golden rule for spatialisation using Channel Based audio is that each rendered channel must be connected only to its corresponding sound emitter in the destination system.
 An exact correlation from the model to the physical system is